LogtalkDotOrg/logtalk3/manuals/_sources/userman/expansion.rst.txt

    term_expansion(end_of_file,end_of_file)
    ...

-This solution does not require (re)compiling the ``edcg`` hook object in debug mode or modifying its expansion rules to emit debug messages.
+This solution does not require compiling the ``edcg`` hook object in debug mode or access to its source code (e.g. to modify its expansion rules, to emit debug messages.
 We could also simply use the ``user`` pseudo-object as the monitor object:

 .. code-block:: text